warenghem/frontend/content/en-us/shop/bag-dionysos-48h.md

 sku: WAD48NB
 name: Dionysos 48H
 slogan: Vines and flax.
 Such is his destiny.
-description: 'The Dionysos 48H is the centerpiece of the collection.
-Lightweight, flexible and always ready to accompany you on your travels, the bag does justice to to his name: luggage experts will easily accommodate a week of clothing in its generous interior, with cabin baggage dimensions. '
+description: "<p>The Dionysos 48H is the centerpiece of the collection.
+Its avant-garde architecture grouping together two pieces has been designed by our designers to be light, flexible and always ready to accompany you on your travels.
+The luggage experts will easily fit a week's worth of clothing in its generous interior, the size of cabin luggage.
+All the clothing is made in France in our workshop in Anjou specializing in luxury leather goods.
+The edges of the leather are waxed by hand in a Bugatti blue color (light or dark) contrasting the black vegetable leather.</p>"
 details:
 - Cabin size
 - Organic French linen lining